 How to Access Shared Emerson Photos

 - Resize each photo according to the guidelines under "Photo Sizes" in the General Style Guide.
-If you cannot resize your photo, email it to Deb Falzoi, Web Designer/Media Developer, Web Services at firstname.lastname@example.org with the template size you desire.
-Note: Email all requests for video and Flickr right promo photos to Deb.
-Web Services uses a standard template for these photo types.
+If you cannot resize your photo, email it to Web Services at with your desired template size.
+Note: Email all requests for video and Flickr right promo photos to Web Services as well.
+We have standard template for these photo types.

 - Save as a .jpg at 72 dpi and upload your photo to Drupal.

 How to Access Event Photos & Photos Submitted by the Emerson Community

 Photos taken for events and by Emerson students, parents, alumni, faculty, and staff are available for use from Flickr.
 Note: Apply the Do's and Don'ts below when choosing a photo from the Emerson Flickr account.

 To use a Flickr photo, take a screen shot of it (Mac users: hold down Shift-Command-4 and then take a snapshot of the photo using the crosshairs).
 Then format the photo in the appropriate size.